We’re the world’s leading research center dedicated to the advancement of remanufacturing.

 Research and Technologies

-C3R® is an international leader driving remanufacturing and resource recovery innovation.
-We support industry, NGOs, and policymakers as a trusted resource for remanufacturing research, evaluation, engineering, technology development, and more.
+The C3R® program is driving remanufacturing and resource recovery innovation.
+As an international leader, the C3R® team supports industry, NGOs, and policymakers as a trusted resource for remanufacturing research, evaluation, engineering, and technology development.
 Additionally, our one-of-a-kind remanufacturing testbed offers advanced facilities, equipment, and technologies capable of furthering key remanufacturing areas, such as core identification, condition assessment, commercial cleaning processes, and additive repair.

 Design for reman